-Fixation is routinely used in histology and cytology Labs the world over as a way of keeping cells in stasis at a particular point to ensure that, by the time they are examined, they have not deteriorated.
-This is also something that we often want to do in flow cytometry experiments.
-It seems like a simple procedure but there are many ways of doing this and, as usual, there isn’t not one universal way to success.
+Fixation is routinely used in histology and cytology labs the world over as a way of keeping cells in stasis at a particular point to ensure that, by the time they are examined, they have not deteriorated and the things you want to see are still there!

 There are many reasons why fixing your cells is a good idea:

 - It will allow you to run samples when you are ready (e.g., when a cytometer becomes available).
 This is particularly beneficial if you are doing a time-course assay or paying for cytometer access!

 - You’ll be safer because your cells are no longer alive.
 In some labs, fixed samples may be mandatory.

 - It is usually convenient and easy.

 - If the antigen or target you want to look at is intracellular, you’ll most likely need to fix your cells in order to permeabilize them, allowing the antibody/dye to reach its target.

 What are your choices if you want, or need, to fix your samples?